AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

    attribute, the known extracted path of it prefix is marked as Moved after the move operation.

+2. A name which is used as an actual parameter of an anonymous access-to-object type shall either be syntactically null, or shall have a root object which is either a stand-alone object or a formal parameter.
+In addition, if the parameter type is an access-to-variable type and the name is not syntactically null, it shall not involve any traversal function calls from its root object and the path extracted from the name shall be unrestricted.

-2. A name whose type has subcomponents of a [named] access-to-variable type which is used as the target of an assignment or as an actual parameter of mode **out** or **in out** shall have a root object which is either a stand-alone object or a formal parameter, and it shall not
+3. A name whose type has subcomponents of a [named] access-to-variable type which is used as the target of an assignment or as an actual parameter of mode **out** or **in out** shall have a root object which is either a stand-alone object or a formal parameter, and it shall not